August 1, 2018 | 4-minute read (730 words)

 Target Micro-VCs in your fundraising

-Our CEO David Ehrenberg said, “In the past 5-10 years, we’ve been seeing more and more tech leaders exiting companies and staying active in the community.
+Our CEO Anurag Pal said, “In the past 5-10 years, we’ve been seeing more and more tech leaders exiting companies and staying active in the community.
 They’re using the money they made in tech to become investors, who tend to invest in tech.”
 These leaders aren’t exclusively Micro VCs, but there’s a clear correlation to the recent rise.

 This shift is essentially helping democratize venture capital – creating a bigger pool and more deals, which means more opportunities for you.
 There’s no one right path for scaling your business.
-Assess your needs and be sure to include Micro VCs into your potential strategy.
+Assess your needs, decide what will work for you, and be sure to include Micro VCs into your potential strategy.